vacp2p/vac.dev/open-problems.md

-Besides the open research problems listed in the section above, you may browse our [Research Areas](https://vac.dev/research-areas) page and check our roadmaps for various research areas.
+Besides the open research problems listed in the section above, you may browse our [Research Areas](https://vac.dev/research-areas) page and check our roadmaps for various research topics.